-With this summary we look forward to point out the main points of this regime, especially the qualification points and the tax regime itself.
-This is a particularly good regime not just because the possibility of low tax rates, but also because of the natural specifications of Portugal and its economy.
+With this summary, we look forward to pointing out the main points of this regime, especially the qualification points and the tax regime itself.
+This is a particularly good regime not just because of the possibility of low tax rates but also because of the natural specifications of Portugal and its economy.

-Portuguese source of income: employment and self-employment income can be liable to a special 20% (twenty percent) flat tax rate, (in addition to 3,5% surtax), if it derives from a high value added activity, as:
+Portuguese source of income: employment and self-employment income can be liable to a special 20% (twenty percent) flat tax rate, if it derives from a high value added activity, as:

 - IT technicians;